ronibuchine/jack-jack-go/README.md

-# jack-compiler
+# Jack Compiler
-A compiler for Jack OO language written in Go
+A compiler for Jack OO language written in Go...
+That's it...